The Man Upstairs (1958 film)

-The Man Upstairs is a 1958 British psychological drama film directed by Don Chaffey.
-It stars Richard Attenborough and Bernard Lee.
+The Man Upstairs is a 1958 British psychological drama film directed by Don Chaffey and starring Richard Attenborough and Bernard Lee.
 The film was produced by Robert Dunbar for Act Films Ltd.

 Plot

 Peter Watson, a tenant of a boarding house, is troubled with pain and an inability to sleep.
 He repeatedly tries unsuccessfully to light the gas-fire that requires coins and seeks help from another lodger, artist Nicholas, who is spending the night with his model, and is reluctant to be disturbed.
 Another neighbour, Pollen, calls for police help.
 The other occupants in the property are awake by this time, and one of them, Mrs Barnes, tries to help the mentally confused Watson (known to them as John Wilson) but he also refuses her help.
 The police clash with Mr Sanderson, a mental health worker, who thinks he can take Watson, who is armed, without complications, but when a police sergeant is injured Inspector Thompson is determined to remove him by force if necessary.
 Eventually Mrs Barnes manages to persuade the sick man to leave his room, and Mr Sanderson accompanies him to a waiting ambulance for hospital treatment.